Skip to content

 HTTP API surface for this plugin: see the API reference.

-• bakin_exec_messaging_list: List messaging items with optional filters
+• bakin_exec_messaging_deliverable_list: List content Deliverables with optional filters

 • bakin_exec_messaging_proposal_update: Update a proposal status or fields (approve, reject, edit)